Computer & Internet Use Policy

 - The Library employs the use of Web content filtering software and/or hardware to assist in prohibiting access to material that is obscene, contains child pornography, or is harmful to minors and to comply with Federal law.
 However, users should be aware that the nature of the Internet precludes any filtering software/hardware from being fully effective.
 Some sexually explicit sites may evade the filtering device.
 Other sites may be inadvertently blocked.
 Please report any problems accessing a site to a Library staff member.

-- Library staff will temporarily disable the Internet filtering device for research or other lawful purposes at the request of a user; however, all other restrictions on the usage of the Internet listed in this document continue to apply.
+- Library staff will temporarily disable the Internet filtering device for research or other lawful purposes at the request of an adult user; however, all other restrictions on the usage of the Internet listed in this document continue to apply.
 Violation of any rules in this policy while the filtering device is disabled may result in loss of Internet use privileges.

 PUBLIC WIRELESS INTERNET ACCESS

 The Paris-Bourbon County Public Library provides access to the Internet via a wireless network (WiFi) for users with their own personal laptops and other mobile devices.

 - WiFi access provided by the Library is unsecured.
 Anti‐virus, security, and privacy protection are the responsibility of the individual.

 - Users are responsible for having the proper hardware, software and network settings on their wireless device to connect to the Library provided WiFi.
 Library staff do not provide technical assistance related to customers’ wireless devices.

 - Users must follow the same Internet rules as those using Library computers.

 - Printing is not available via the Library’s WiFi service.
 WiFi users are encouraged to use the cloud printing service offering by the Library.